syleetim/syleetim.github.io/assets/pdf/_cv/tim_lee_cv.md

 ## Working Papers

+9. **Transforming Institutions: Labor Reallocation and Wage Growth in a Reunified Germany**
+\hfill
+with Wolfgang Dauth, Sebastian Findeisen and Tommaso Porzio
+\newline
+*mimeo*, 2021.

-9. **Hit Harder, Recover Slower?
+1. **Hit Harder, Recover Slower?
 Unequal Employment Effects of the Covid-19 Shock**
 \newline\null\hfill
 with Minsung Park and Yongseok Shin
 \newline